Mendocino County Truck Accident Lawyers

 - Loss of Consortium — The injury’s impact on the victim’s relationship with their spouse or partner is considered here.

 The final type of compensation is punitive damages.
-Courts grant punitive damages when the offender’s action was particularly negligent or intentionally harmful.
+In rare cases, courts grant these damages when the defendant’s conduct goes beyond ordinary negligence, such as acting with fraud, malice, or a conscious disregard for the safety of others.
 These are not intended to compensate the victim but rather to deter similar conduct in the future, which can help prevent truck accidents on the road.

 Understanding Comparative Negligence In Mendocino County, California